 Happy Saturday!
 I had work today and brrr is it cold outside.
 I got home and made a warm peach cobbler to warm up the apartment.
 It smells so good in here right now!
 This is a fast and easy dessert, and you can double it to make a larger dish to serve more people.
+I use these simple white ramekins to make single servings.

 I feel like I was JUST complaining about finals week, and here it is upon me once again.
 Basically, next week = hell.
 Monday starts out with pharmacology and pharmaceutical chemistry, followed by therapeutics on Wednesday, pharmacokinetics on Thursday and physiology on Friday.
 God help me!
 Can someone come over and cook and bake for me all week? 🙂 If you don’t hear from me for a while, I’ll be in the library 24-7… XoXo